Daniel M. Dobkin

 To examine the situation quantitively, we look at the starting signal power at the transmitter and trace its path through the antennas into the receiver.
 The resulting relationship between signal and noise has to be good enough to support whatever modulation we chose to try to use.
 An example of such a calculation is shown below.
 The transmitted power is used effectively by having the transmitting antenna 'point' at the receiving antenna (the directivity of the antenna), but is decreased dramatically by the path loss: the path loss in blue corresponds to free space, while than in purple depicts the extra loss one might encounter indoors where obstacles block and attenuate the signal.
 Meanwhile, the thermal noise and the excess noise of the receiver raise the noise floor.
 The ratio between the signal and noise, 17 dB in this example for the 'indoor' path, represents the accuracy with which the receiver can determine the amplitude and phase of the received signal, and thus the number of bits that could be sent per symbol before errors in determining which symbol was transmitted become likely.

-For a more detailed discussion of these topics, see Dan's book, RF Engineering for Wireless Networks, Elsevier 2004.
+For a more detailed discussion of these topics, see Dan's (now somewhat dated) book, RF Engineering for Wireless Networks, Elsevier 2004.